A/N: Warning for graphic violence.

 “You’re scared of whoever’s in there,” Maebhe guessed.

-He quickened their pace again, and Maebhe let him take the lead, mostly because she had no clue how to respond.
-Instead, she did her best to appreciate the island— she tried to appreciate the beauty of the place, cleaner and grander than all of Gallontea and so, so different from Orean.
+Maebhe didn’t respond, mostly because she had no clue how to.
+Instead, she did her best to appreciate the beauty of this island, cleaner and grander than all of Gallontea and so, so different from Orean.

 Roman led her away from the buildings and straight to the cliffside, where a steep path cut through the rocks down to the coast.
 Maebhe hesitated.
 She wouldn’t have even noticed the line of it if Roman hadn’t already started down the path.
 “How do you know about this?” she began.